Condenser tumble dryers

 We’ve tested several heat pump and vented integrated dryers, some costing as little as £200.
 If you’re set on one, see all our integrated tumble dryer reviews.

-There isn’t a huge choice for those who want to add a colourful twist to their condenser dryer, but we have tested black, silver and graphite models from Beko, Hoover and Indesit.
+There isn’t a huge choice for those who want to add a colourful twist to their condenser dryer, but we have tested some black, silver and graphite models from Beko, Hoover, Indesit, LG and White Knight.

 You don’t necessarily have to splash the cash for an alternative finish.
 Most black and silver dryers we’ve tested come in at under £300.